dan2221/Grupper/README.md

 IMPORTANT TOPICS:

-* The program is a beta yet, so maybe you find some bugs.
+* This program is a beta yet, so maybe you find some bugs.
 If you found a bug you can report it;
-* To run Grupper you need to install Java in your operation system.
-If you don't have yet, you can download it on "www.java.com";
-* The program doesn't come with mods.
+* Grupper doesn't come with mods.
 You need to download them on internet;
 * If some mod is not available to install, check if it has a "palettes/enemies" directory with ".pal" files inside.